-Grammy nominations 2017: Adele and Beyonce reign
+Grammy nominations 2017: Adele and Beyoncé reign

 But Chance the Rapper took the opposite tact, taking out a full page ad in Billboard magazine asking "Hey, why not me?"

-The late David Bowie had been expected to score a nod and his album, "Blackstar," was nominated in the Alternative Music Album category.
+The late David Bowie had been expected to score a nod, and his album, "Blackstar," was nominated in the alternative music album category.

-For the first time streaming only music was eligible for consideration -- a recognition of how fans are now increasingly consuming music.
+For the first time, streaming-only music was eligible for consideration -- a recognition of how fans are now increasingly consuming music.

-The Best New Artist category was also changed to allow for consideration of artists who had released a minimum of five singles (instead of a full length album).
+The best new artist category was also changed to allow for consideration of artists who had released a minimum of five singles (instead of a full length album).

 A full list of the nominations can be found at Grammy.com.

-James Corden of the "Late Late Show" is set to host the year's ceremony.
+James Corden of the "Late Late Show" is set to host this year's ceremony.
 The 59th Annual Grammy Awards will air Sunday, February 12 on CBS.